DruidSmith/civic-hacking/EIA-EPA_Mashup.md

 ### Greenhouse Gas Report

 For some EPA reports, a program ID may be needed, for example, to retrieve information from EPA's Greenhouse Gas reporting program, the E-GGRT ID is needed.
+This can be found when the program system output parameter is specified in the FRS REST Lookup, '&program_output=yes' which will return program ID, i.e.

 > "ProgramSystemAcronym":"E-GGRT",
 "ProgramSystemId":"1000883",